 • Weekly or monthly instalments

-• An attachment of earnings, where payment is taken straight from your wages
+• An attachment of earnings, which takes payment from your wages

-• A deduction from benefits, where payment comes straight from a DWP benefit
+• A deduction from benefits, which takes payment from a DWP benefit

 Need help with a magistrates' court debt?